flyingcircle/book/site/paul/README.md

   quote="not to become easily unsettled or alarmed by the teaching allegedly from us—whether by a prophecy or by word of mouth or by letter—asserting that the day of the Lord has already come.
 Don’t let anyone deceive you in any way, for that day will not come until the rebellion occurs and the man of lawlessness is revealed, the man doomed to destruction."
 />

 There are 2 major reasons that scholars also believe 2 Thessalonians to also not be written by Paul.
 The first is that the theology between the 2 makes an extremely radical shift.
 In 1 Thessalonians 4, we can see that Paul is comforting those who have died before Christ's return.
 A particular note is also that Paul includes himself among the living during Christ's return.
-Paul is teaching that Christ's return would happen during his own lifetime and that it would "like a theif in the night".
+Paul is teaching that Christ's return would happen during his own lifetime and that it would "like a thief in the night".
 It would happen quickly and suddenly.

 However, this changes in 2 Thessalonians.
 Now, additional prophesies must be fulfilled before Christ's return, and the author is calming the readers' minds that Christ is not returning as quickly as they thought.
 This message would be very useful to Christians questioning why Christ had not returned during Paul's lifetime like he seemed to be saying in 1 Thess.